MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/agents/hosted.md

 ### I need more agents.
 What can I do?

-A: The hosted pool provides all Visual Studio Team Services accounts with a single agent and a limited number of free minutes each month.
+A: The hosted pool provides all VSTS accounts with a single agent and a limited number of free minutes each month.
 If you need more minutes, or need to run more than one build or release concurrently, then you can buy [concurrent pipelines](../../concepts/licensing/concurrent-pipelines-ts.md).

 ### I'm looking for the hosted XAML build controller.
 Where did it go?